-Where replacement of a MHU or modular home are indicated, standard floor plan options will be offered.
-If a replacement home is provided, the original MHU or modular home must be demolished and removed from the site prior to the replacement of that structure.
+Where replacement of a MHU is indicated, a standard floor plan option will be offered.
+If a replacement home is provided, the original MHU must be demolished and removed from the site prior to the replacement of that structure."

 Additional improvement parameters include: